See if your school is eligible! View the eligible counties list here.

-What Is The Energizing Student Potential Program?
+What Is the Energizing Student Potential Program?

 Illinois Solar Schools

-Morton Arboretum Teacher Resources
+Morton Arboretum Virtual Resources

 Energy Fair Planning Tips (PPT)